williamspiro/contentDruid/README.md

 __filesSlothRestore__ - Find and restore deleted file objects
 __urlMappingLoad__ - Bulk edit and create URL mapping objects
+__cmsFinder__ - Figures out which CMS a page uses
 __blogFeaturedImageSoup__ - Soup featured images from an external blog, upload them to the File Manager, set them as featured for the posts respective HubSpot equivalent
-__cmsFinder__ - Figures out which CMS a page uses
+__filesDeleteLoad__ - Deletes file objects by id

 ## filesSlothRestore
 A Python python to find deleted file objects and restore them
 _REQUIRES_